 Boss Lady said at least there wasn’t a ridiculous amount of tea leaves in the pot.
 She can’t stand it when there are so many tea leaves and the tea is too strong.
 She started talking about quality control and suddenly turned around to Jacuzzi and said, “Is there an echo in here?
 Why are you repeating everything I’m saying?
 I feel like I’m being recorded.”
 I looked over at my father, who sat with quiet resignation.
 L agreed with my mother and said the service was beyond rude.
 I wanted to leave.
 I don’t know if it was the MSG or what, but I was getting flashbacks of unhappier days.

 Boss Lady asked for the bill.
 The female hostess told her to ask the young male server.
 When my mother told the young male server what the female hostess said, he shook his head and said that was her job.

 Jacuzzi tried to pay for the bill but L was determined to win this battle.
 Boss Lady slipped the young server that helped her a cash tip, and told us to not give a generous tip.
 I was so annoyed by the whole experience that I told L to not tip.
 I have never not tipped but there’s a first time for everything.

 When we left, I told my parents we were never coming to Continental again.
-They said in past experiences at dinner, the service were much better.
+They said in past experiences at dinner, the service was much better.
 I don’t care.
 I am not coming here again.
 Hitting the Sauce gives this joint two fat thumbs down.